3.01 First-Year Program

 2. A student who wishes to receive the J.D. degree but who has not completed all requirements for the M.S. degree may count only 6 of such credits toward the J.D. degree.

-3. The M.S. degree may be started before or after the student's admission to Law School but only those Institute credits earned within a two-year period preceding the date of admission to Law School * [subsequent to law school matriculation] and earned within six years prior to the date of the J.D. degree may be counted toward satisfaction of the J.D. degree requirements; and the student must be simultaneously enrolled in both the Law School and the Institute for at least some portion of such six year period.
+3. The M.S. degree may be started before or after the student's admission to Law School but only those Institute credits earned within a two-year period preceding the date of admission to law school and earned within six years prior to the date of the J.D. degree may be counted toward satisfaction of the J.D. degree requirements; and the student must be simultaneously enrolled in both the Law School and the Institute for at least some portion of such six year period.

 1. A student who has satisfactorily completed the first year's work in law school and is enrolled in the dual Juris Doctor - Master of Public Health (JD-MPH) Program may apply 15 credits of MPH core courses toward the J.D. degree, provided that: